venice1200/MiSTer_tty2oled/README.md

 **MiSTer**
 When the MiSTer boots up the Script `/etc/init.d/S60tty2oled` is called.
-This script does nothing more than calling another script `/usr/bin/tty2oled` and sent it to background.
+This script does nothing more than calling another script `/usr/bin/tty2oled` and sent the task to background.

-The script `tty2oled` checks at first the device `/dev/ttyUSB0`.
+The script `tty2oled` checks at first for the device `/dev/ttyUSB0`.
-If it's not found the scripts ends here.
+If the device is not found the scripts ends here.
-If it's found the tty-device parameter are set with the [`stty`](https://man7.org/linux/man-pages/man1/stty.1.html) command.
+If the device is found the tty-device parameter are set with the [`stty`](https://man7.org/linux/man-pages/man1/stty.1.html) command.
 Then a **first transmission** is send.
 During my tests I got somtimes weird startup behavior on power-ups with different lenghth of downtimes.
 Sometimes the text **Menu** was written instead of the MiSTer Picture shown.